 Answer: As many of you know, our fur kid's get placed very quickly.
 We do not have a waiting list, as we are often busy taking care of our furry member's, we would not remember to contact everyone who has inquired about them..

 You may always render a deposit of $100.00 to reserve a fur kid if you see one of interest.
 The deposit is non-refundable, but may be used towards a different fur kid for 90 days after given if the need arises.
-Deposits can be taken securely via phone with Visa or Mastercard.
+Deposits can be taken securely via phone with PayPal or Venmo.

 Question .
 What kind of food do you feed your puppies and where can we get it?

-Answer: We feed and recommend Royal Canin Mini Puppy.
+Answer: We feed and recommend Eukanuba Small Breed Puppy.

-Our fur kids come with an exclusive puppy starter pack that includes a 12 ounce bag of Royal Canin Mini Puppy, a can of Royal Canin Puppy Stimulator, a Puppy care guide and a measuring cup.
-We also include a familiar puppy toy, cleansing wipes, doggie bone treats, their personal health record, a sample of the NuVet vitamin and a written guarantee.
-You can order it directly from Royal Canin, Amazon.com or purchase it any any local Pet Chain such as Petsmart.
+Our fur kids come with an exclusive puppy starter pack that includes a container of puppy food, a familiar puppy toy, doggie bone treats, leash and harness starter set, their personal health record, and a copy of our written guarantee.
+You can order the puppy food directly from Eukanuba.com, Amazon.com or purchase it any any local Pet Chain such as Petsmart.

 Question .
 What kind of treats do you recommend for Potty Training?